alronz/node-red-contrib-parrot-drones/README.md

 All the commands and events are tested with real drone to verify that it works as expected.

 <h3>Supported Parrot Drones as of now</h3>
-  - Parrot Jumping Mini Drones.
+  - Parrot Jumping Mini Drones <a href="https://github.com/alronz/node-sumo">using existing node library</a>.

 <h3> Install</h3>